The highest-paid Victoria's Secret models who have ruled the runway

 In 2003, she signed up to host and serve as executive producer of America’s Next Top Model.
 The show became immensely popular.
 Such was its craze that despite being cancelled in 2015, it returned in 2017 with Banks.

 In 2005, she started her own daytime talk show The Tyra Banks Show, which was aired between 2005 and 2010.
 It bagged her an Emmy Award in 2008 and 2009.
-While Banks’ earnings are not particularly known, Forbes mentions, she earned around USD 30 million in 2009.
+While Banks’ earnings are not particularly known, Forbes mentions, she earned around USD 30 million (INR 249 crore approx.) in 2009.

 In the television domain, Banks hosted Dancing With The Stars between 2020 and 2022.
 In 2000, the model starred in the film Life Size as well as its 2018 sequel Life Size 2.